stfnbssl/wizzi/packages/wizzi/lib/production/readme.md

 ## Production
 ### The wizzi.production.productionManager
 Manages a production of software artifacts.
 It is instantiated by a wizzi.wizziFactory instance which sets up the production environment (plugins, global context, store system).
-Clients use its 'addJobRequest' and 'addArtifactRequest' methods to add artifact requests and then use the 'run' and 'persistToFile' methods to execute the generations and save to file the generated artifacts.
+Clients use its 'addWzjobRequest' and 'addProductionStepRequest' methods to add artifact requests and then use the 'run' and 'persistToFile' methods to execute the generations and save to file the generated artifacts.

 ### The wizzi.production.wzjob.wzjobLoader
-Async loads a `wzjob` wizzi model and accumulates wfjobArtifactModel elements.
+Async loads a `wzjob` wizzi model and accumulates productionStep elements.
 If the model contains `wzjob` requests also check that they have not already been processed and add them to pendingWzjobRequests.
-If the model contains wfjobArtifactModel elements check that they have not already been added and add them to the productionStepConfigs collection.
+If the model contains productionStep elements check that they have not already been added and add them to the productionStepConfigs collection.

 ### The wizzi.production.runner
 Executes the productions described by a `wizzi/production/ProductionStep` instance.
 It is instantiated by the `wizzi/production/ProductionManager`, selects the production step type, and asynchronously run the production using the proper executor.